shellspec/shellspec/README.md

 $ mkdir lib
 $ touch lib/hello.sh

-# It goes fail because hello function not implemented.
+# It will fail because the hello function is not implemented.
 $ shellspec

 # Write hello function